 - Setting is classroom inside a school.
-We know that has to do with learning, preparation, and self-discovery.
+It’s a setting commonly associated with learning, preparation, and self-discovery.

 - Characters are a teacher, peers, and the dreamer.
 They appear to tie symbolically with the setting.
 Note: the counselor is not pictured in the dream but is still important to the story, as you’ll see in a minute.

 - Symbols: the desk, though in this case I think it’s just a prop, not meaningful in itself.
 You’ll see why.